phpMyDomo/phpMyDomo/doc/INSTALL.md

-_(anyone wanting to make a better, clear,  good-english version of this document is very welcome!)_
+_(BTW anyone wanting to make a better, clear,  good-english version of this document is very welcome!)_